atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 So more than 60x speedup over the R version on a four core laptop and about 30x for numpy.

-## Work to do
+## Future work

 With an implementation of just two Doctor Syn functions, we have shown a significant performance boost over even the best-in-class Rust distribution system.
 This excellent result on a toy example shows excellent promise for what the generalised **Doctor Syn** system is capable of.

-Work has started on support for ARM SVE, with work on the (Isambard)[https://gw4.ac.uk/isambard/] A64FX supercomputing cluster underway.
-The Doctor Syn method also provides flexibility in the accuracy of the solution it provides, and we are exploring super-accurate versions of our functions by using larger sizes, table lookups or fixed point integer arithmetic.
+Work has started on support for ARM SVE, The Doctor Syn method also provides flexibility in the accuracy of the solution it provides, and we are exploring super-accurate versions of our functions by using larger sizes, table lookups or fixed point integer arithmetic.
 Finally, we are working on the substantial task of full verification as well as generation of R, python and Octave libraries.

+If you want to use this technology, get in touch.
+We are keen to develop industry partnerships with companies who require extra performance in their machine learning and computational processes.

+andy@atomicincrement.com
+jeremy.bennett@embecosm.com